Convergence of uniform triangulations under the Cardy embedding: Introduction

 Recall $\Map^n$ in Theorem~\ref{emb-thm:Cardy}.
 Conditioning on $\Map^n$, let $\{\omega^n_i\}_{i\in\N}$ be a sequence of independent samples from $\Ber_{\Map^n}$.
 In this section we formulate a convergence result for $\{(\Map^n,\omega^n_i)\}_{i\in\N}$ (Theorem~\ref{emb-thm:main}) which is sufficient for the proof of Theorem~\ref{emb-thm:Cardy}.

-Recall that $\Map^n$ is sampled from $\Bol_2(\ell_n)$ and has a root edge denoted by $a^n$.
-Also recall that $\cM^n=(\Map^n,d^n,\mu^n,\xi^n)$.
-In Section~\ref{subsub:scaling}, $\xi^n$ is viewed as the uniform measure on $\cV(\p \Map^n)$.
-In this section, instead of a measure, we think of $\xi^n$ as a curve of duration $[0,1]$, tracing $\p \Map^n$ clockwise starting and ending at $a^n$.
+Recall that $\Map^n$ is sampled from $\Bol_2(\ell^n)$ and has a root edge denoted by $a^n$.
+Also recall that $\cM^n=(\Map^n,d^n,\mu^n,\xi^n)$, where $\xi^n$ is the uniform measure on $\cV(\p \Map^n)$.
+In this section, instead of a measure $\xi^n$, we consider a curve $\vec\xi^n$ of duration $[0,1]$, tracing $\p \Map^n$ clockwise starting and ending at $a^n$ such that each boundary edge is traced $1/\ell^n$ units of time.
 This way, we view $\cM^n$ as a compact metric measure space decorated by a curve.
 The natural topology for such objects is the so-called \emph{Gromov-Hausdorff-Prokhorov-uniform} (GHPU) topology, which is introduced in \cite{gwynne-miller-uihpq}.
 It is the natural variant of the Gromov-Hausdorff topology for spaces which are also equipped with a measure and a curve.
 In the continuum, the free Brownian disk with unit perimeter $\BD_1$ can also be naturally viewed as a compact metric measure space decorated by a curve.
 See Section~\ref{subsec:pre} for more details on the GHPU topology and the Brownian disk.

 With Albenque, we proved the following. \begin{theorem}[\cite{aasw-type2}] $\cM^n$ converge in law to $\BD_1$ in the GHPU topology as $n\to\infty$. \end{theorem}

 In order to capture the full information of the percolation, we consider the loop ensemble observable \cite{camia-newman-sle6}, which is defined as follows.
 Given a triangulation of a polygon $M$, let $\omega$ be a site percolation on $M$ with \emph{monochromatic blue boundary condition}.
 Namely, the color of each boundary vertex is blue.
 Removing all edges on $M$ whose endpoints have opposite colors, we call each connected component in the remaining graph a \emph{percolation cluster}, or simply a cluster, of $\omega$.
 By definition, vertices in each cluster have the same color.
 Moreover, each pair of neighboring vertices that are on different clusters must have opposite colors.
 We call the cluster containing $\bdy M$ the \emph{boundary cluster}.
 If $\cC$ is a non-boundary cluster of $\omega$, one can canonically define a loop on $M$ surrounding $\cC$ as a path of vertices in the dual map of $M$.
 We orient the path such that the vertices to the left (resp., right) of the path are red (resp., blue).
 The collections of such loops is called the \emph{loop ensemble} of $\omega$, and we denote it by $\Gamma(M,\omega)$.
 See Figure \ref{fig:delta} for an illustration.
 Note that $\omega$ is uniquely determined by $\Gamma(M,\omega)$.